ocra-recipes/web/walking-client.md

 Where $q$ are regularization terms.
 More details later on.

-Let's work out a bit more Equation \ref{eq:miqpEquation} before moving to the details of the constraints.
+Let's work out a bit more Equation \ref{eq:miqpEquation} before moving to the details of the regularization terms and constraints.

 ## Cost function
 The global cost function (without regularization terms) can be written in matrix form as: